 Ricky Skaggs biography

 Skaggs also inherited his parents' musical talent.
-One day, when the boy was only three years old, his father noticed that he was harmonizing with his mother singing across the house as he played with his toys.
-Before his fourth birthday, Ricky was singing harmony parts with his mother at church and family gatherings.
-At the age of five, he began taking mandolin lessons from his father.
+One day, when the boy was only 3 years old, his father noticed that he was harmonizing with his mother singing across the house as he played with his toys.
+Before he turned 4, he was singing harmony parts with his mother at church and family gatherings.
+At the age of 5, he began taking mandolin lessons from his father.
 Hobert Skaggs had only taught his son a few chords when he left town for a work trip, and when he returned two weeks later, he discovered that Ricky had taught himself various chord progressions and was effortlessly singing along while he played.

-By the age of six, Skaggs had become something of a local celebrity because of his prodigious musical talents.
+By the age of 6, Skaggs had become something of a local celebrity because of his prodigious musical talents.
 That year he went to see Bill Monroe, the Father of Bluegrass, perform in Martha, Kentucky, and the crowd insisted that "Little Ricky Skaggs" get up onstage and perform.
 Monroe, happy to oblige, placed his own mandolin around Skaggs' neck and watched in awe as the youngster played and sang with skill and poise far beyond his years.

-In 1961, when Skaggs was still only seven years old, the family moved to Nashville, Tennessee, home of the Grand Ole Opry, so that he could grow up in the nerve center of bluegrass and country music.
+In 1961, when Skaggs was still only 7 years old, the family moved to Nashville, Tennessee, home of the Grand Ole Opry, so that he could grow up in the nerve center of bluegrass and country music.
 Later that year, Skaggs made his professional debut playing the mandolin (with the famous bluegrass band Flatt and Scruggs) on Martha White's syndicated television show; he earned $52.50 for his performance.

 In 1969, Skaggs befriended a young guitarist and singer named Keith Whitley, a fellow Kentuckian, and the two of them started a band called the East Kentucky Mountain Boys.
 They mostly performed covers of songs by the Clinch Mountain Boys, the famous bluegrass band headed by brothers Carter and Ralph Stanley.
 One night in 1970, Skaggs and Whitley went to see the Clinch Mountain Boys perform in West Virginia, but the band showed up late so the club owner invited Skaggs and Whitley onstage to perform instead.

 A year later, the Stanley Brothers invited both men to join the Clinch Mountain Boys.
 From 1971 to 1974, Skaggs performed and recorded with the band while also releasing a 1972 album with Whitley entitled Second Generation Bluegrass on the small label Rebel Records.
 In 1974, Skaggs left the Clinch Mountain Boys to join the Country Gentlemen, another bluegrass band, and in 1975 he and Whitley teamed up again on the single "That's It."

 After briefly performing with his own band, Boone Creek, in 1977 the great bluegrass singer Emmylou Harris invited Skaggs to join her Hot Band; his playing was a driving force behind the breakthrough success of her 1980 album Roses in the Snow.
 Harris also sang on Skaggs' 1979 solo album Sweet Temptation, which, while not commercially successful, marked Skaggs' transition to a more mainstream country sound.
 He traded in the banjo for tap drums and electric bass and featured fuller vocal harmonies while still maintaining strong elements of bluegrass.

 He later scored three consecutive No. 1 country albums with Highways & Heartaches (1982), Don't Cheat in Our Hometown (1983) and Country Boy (1984).
 These albums featured No. 1 country singles such as "I Wouldn't Change You If I Could," "Highway 40 Blues," "Don't Cheat in Our Hometown" and "Country Boy."
 While not quite as commercially successful as his early 1980s albums, Skaggs nevertheless achieved major hits with subsequent records such as Love's Gonna Get Ya!
 (1986), Comin' Home to Stay (1988) and Kentucky Thunder (1989).

 While Skaggs has yet to recapture the popularity he enjoyed during the 1980s, he has continued to record and tour with considerable success over the past two decades.
 His 1990s albums include My Father's Son (1991), Solid Ground (1995) and Bluegrass Rules!
 (1997), a throwback to traditional bluegrass.
-More recent recordings include Salt of the Earth (2007), a gospel album, Honoring the Fathers of Bluegrass (2008), Songs My Dad Loved (2009), and Mosaic (2010).
+More recent recordings include Salt of the Earth (2007), a gospel album, Honoring the Fathers of Bluegrass (2008), Songs My Dad Loved (2009) and Mosaic (2010).

 Skaggs married Sharon White, lead singer of the country music band The Whites, in 1981.
-They remained married to this date.